renault24/Ripple-Auto-Installer/README.md

 # note
-this is fork of original for experimental
+this is fork of original for experiment